OlshaMB/blog/README.md

 1. As little js on the client as possible
 2. Posts are acceepted only throw email's
 3. Posts are private and are not published in the git
-4. If I ever change 3-rd policy posts will be published under `CC`
+4. If I ever change 3-rd policy posts will be published under `CC BY-NC-ND 4.0`
 5. This repo is under Apache-2.0 so you can't change it's sources or clone it and say it's yours now, but you can self host it.
 You can ask me to relicense it for you.

 ## Licenses